otopalik-lab/OtopalikFlyDiscoSettings/ReprocessingLists/README_InstructionsForReprocessing.txt

 cd('/groups/otopalik/home/otopalikrobot/OtopalikFlyDiscoSettings')
 addpath('ReprocessingLists')
 addpath('ReprocessingLists/code')
-makeToProcessSoftlinks('RerunList_20250220.txt')
+makeToProcessSoftlinks('RerunList_20250227.txt')

-5. Can double-check that soft links these experiment directories on prfs (in otopalikrobot) have made it into the to-process directory in flydisco_data:
+5. Can double-check that soft links these experiment directories on prfs (in otopalikrobot) have made it into the to-process directory in flydisco_data.
+First get out of MATLAB:

-exit  (this gets you out of Matlab in terminal) cd '/groups/otopalik/home/otopalikrobot/flydisco_data/to-process' ls
+exit
+cd '/groups/otopalik/home/otopalikrobot/flydisco_data/to-process'
+ls